A Theory of Dichotomous Valuation with Applications to Variable Selection: Simulation Studies

+for some model-specific unknown coefficients $\zeta_i$ and white noise $\epsilon_j$.
+Thus, the actual model variables are $\mathbf{S} = \{ X_{j1}, \cdots, X_{j5} \}$.
 Each model has a dataset of 100 simulated observations.
 In generating a dataset, we first simulate 20 independent variables using the normal random number generator.
-We then transform them by the exponential, logarithmic of absolute value, square and cubic functions.
-We next simulate a set of $6$ coefficients $\zeta_i$, including the constant intercept $\zeta_0$.
-Finally, we apply (\ref{eq:simulate_data}) to calculate the dependent variable $Y$, using the intercept, the first five regressors and their coefficients, plus white noise $\epsilon$.
+To remove the normality, we transform the raw data by a nonlinear function, such as exponential, square, cubic, or logarithmic of absolute value.
+We then simulate a set of $6$ coefficients $\zeta_i$, including the constant intercept $\zeta_0$.
+Finally, we apply (\ref{eq:simulate_data}) to calculate the dependent variable $Y_j$.